6. Pay down debt

 When was the last time you adjusted your 401(k) or IRA investments?
 Do you have too much money in stocks, especially if you’re near retirement?

-Too many people did before the last economic downturn, Stacy warns.
-Consequently, many lost a good chunk of their retirement savings when it hit.
+Too many people had too much invested in stocks before the last economic downturn, Stacy warns.
+Consequently, many lost a good chunk of their retirement savings when hard times hit.

 There’s no excuse for that, considering that rebalancing your investments portfolio can be done in less than 15 minutes.